ReactiveX/RxPY/docs/get_started.rst

 Get Started
 ============

-An :class:`Observable <rx.Observable>` is the core type in ReactiveX.
+An :class:`Observable <reactivex.Observable>` is the core type in ReactiveX.
 It serially pushes items, known as *emissions*, through a series of operators until it finally arrives at an Observer, where they are consumed.

 Push-based (rather than pull-based) iteration opens up powerful new possibilities to express code and concurrency much more quickly.
-Because an :class:`Observable <rx.Observable>` treats events as data and data as events, composing the two together becomes trivial.
+Because an :class:`Observable <reactivex.Observable>` treats events as data and data as events, composing the two together becomes trivial.

-There are many ways to create an :class:`Observable <rx.Observable>` that hands items to an Observer.
+There are many ways to create an :class:`Observable <reactivex.Observable>` that hands items to an Observer.
 You can use a :func:`create()
-<rx.create>` factory and pass it functions that handle items:
+<reactivex.create>` factory and pass it functions that handle items:

 * The *on_next* function is called each time the Observable emits an item.
 * The *on_completed* function is called when the Observable completes.